Julia Sweeney: Other work

 In a segment for This American Life in 1999, Sweeney describes one of her first jobs as a bartender's assistant, and how she began embezzling funds from her employer, and the consequences thereof.

 In 1992, Sweeney worked with the rock band Ugly Kid Joe, performing in the music video for their hit "Neighbor" and contributing introductory audio for two tracks, "Goddamn Devil" and "Everything About You".
 The latter was on the soundtrack to the Lorne Michaels movie Wayne's World.

 In 1994, she had a small role as "Raquel" in the movie Pulp Fiction; other film roles include Gremlins 2: The New Batch, Coneheads, Vegas Vacation, Clockstoppers, Whatever It Takes, and Stuart Little.

 In 2000, she provided the voice of Wanda MacPherson in the short-lived The WB/Adult Swim animated sitcom Baby Blues.
 She was also the voice of Margo on the ABC animated series The Goode Family, Dr. Glove on Back at the Barnyard, Miss Tronica on Lloyd in Space, and Sheri Squibbles in Pixar's 2013 animated film Monsters University.

 A veteran of live television, Sweeney made her mark on primetime television as a series regular on George and Leo and Maybe It's Me, and guest starred on 3rd Rock from the Sun, Hope & Gloria, Mad About You, and According to Jim.
 In 2004, she co-starred in two episodes of Frasier, as Frasier's blind date turned litigious unwanted houseguest, Ann Hodges.
 She had a guest role on Sex and the City, and served as a consultant for its last three seasons, as well as consulting on season two of Desperate Housewives.
 In 2019, she played a terrorist grandmother in season 6 of the American cop comedy series Brooklyn 99.

 Sweeney met singer/songwriter Jill Sobule at a Technology Entertainment and Design (TED) conference, and performed together in 2008.
 They took the show, called Jill and Julia, on the road in 2009 and 2010, performing in New York, Denver and other locations.
 It was an autobiographical mix of music, stories, and commentary.

 From 2009 to 2010, Sweeney was also part of the regular rotation of panelists for the NPR news quiz radio show Wait Wait...
 Don't Tell Me!, in downtown Chicago.
-In 2021 Sweeney was cast in the third season of American Gods on Starz.
+In 2021, Sweeney was cast in the third season of American Gods on Starz.

 Sweeney has long pushed for acceptance of people who are not religious, and in 2019 she was appointed to be on the board of directors of the Center for Inquiry.

+From 2019-2021, Julia Sweeney was a recurring character on Hulu's series, Shrill.
+She played the mother of Aidy Bryant.

+In 2025 Sweeney featured in We Are Pat, a Ro Haber documentary about comedy, trans and non-binary identity and her SNL character.

 Personal life

 Sweeney is married to scientist Michael Blum.
-They live in Chicago with their daughter, whom they adopted from China.
+They live in Los Angeles near their daughter, whom they adopted from China.